turingschool-examples/frontend-mod-1-prework/day_4/questions.md

 You can just change the string associated with `hello_someone` in the parentheses at the bottom of the script if you want to call the function or execute it again.

 ### 7. What questions do you still have about functions in Javascript?

-In the first example I displayed above, do I need to have an `argument` with the function?
-Is it wrong to have it?

 I would love to see real life examples on how functions are used differently from other kinds of inclusive statements.